By Luther Oconer

 In their desire to disengage from what the global south offers, many supporters of the OCP appear to inadvertently end up complicit in the unfortunate legacy of colonial missions by pursuing a relationship with non-U.S. United Methodists mainly on paternalistic lines.
 Instead of embracing the blessings of the global south, many would rather create a separate subculture that sadly bears the hallmarks of western individualism.
 Rather than seeing their global south central conference counterparts as equals, they would rather limit their influence.
 If the OCP prevails, the American Church will get to do what it wants (as has always been the case in the past) without being accountable to their sisters and brothers in Africa and other parts of the global south.
 More tragically, the UM Church will have missed an opportunity to be a truly connectional global church.

-Luther Oconer is assistant professor of United Methodist Studies and director of the Center for Evangelical United Brethren Heritage at United Theological Seminary in Dayton, Ohio.
-He is also an ordained elder from The United Methodist Church in the Philippines.
+Luther Oconor is Associate Professor of United Methodist Studies at United Theological Seminary in Dayton, Ohio.
+He is an ordained elder in the Pampango Philippines Annual Conference.